aaleino/todoman/README.md

-# todoman

-Todo manager
+# Todo manager

 Creates to-do lists in .md files.
 The program makes the lists easily editable and helps to divide tasks into subtasks.
-The program also helps to track time in a 'Pomodoro' -like workflow.
+It also helps to track time in a 'Pomodoro' -like workflow.

 This is an experimental hobby project.

 Demo
 ====